Cyclops (Marvel Comics): Romantic interests

 In the aftermath, Scott then leaves the X-Men for a time to understand his own conflicting feelings.
 He returns to tell Emma that he had made a decision between her and Jean, but Jean is killed in battle before it is revealed which woman he had picked.
 After Jean's death, Scott feels disillusioned with Xavier's dream, leaves the X-Men, and refuses Emma's offer to reopen the school.
 Had the school remained closed, this outcome would have led to an apocalyptic future.
 To avoid it, Jean, who was resurrected in this apocalyptic future, used her Phoenix abilities to absorb this future timeline into the White Hot Room.
 She then mentally pushed Scott past the guilt he felt over her death and made him accept Emma's offer of reopening the school with her.

-The two have since been together, although not without problems, particularly in light of the "House of M" storyline in which Emma alienates herself from many people by completely reformatting the school's workings and the events involving the Hellfire Club's return.
-As of the Divided We Stand stories, their relationship seems to be back on track.
-The relationship begins to deteriorate again with Cyclops keeping secrets about the actions of X-Force, and Emma not telling him of her agreement to join Norman Osborn's secret alliance known as the Cabal.
-However, both had their secrets revealed to each other and their romantic relationship seems to be back on track once again, apparently stronger and closer than ever.

-A wedge is driven between Scott and Emma's relationship during the war with the Avengers, with Emma and the other members of the Phoenix Five becoming more and more corrupted by the Phoenix Force while Cyclops tries to control his portion as his allies go out of control.
-In the end, Scott betrays Emma by attacking her and stealing her portion of the Phoenix Force.
-Following the end of the war with the Avengers, Scott and Emma's relationship has ended.

-The time displaced version of Cyclops was in a relationship with Jean, but she ended the relationship when discovering their future.
-He later began a budding relationship with X-23, prior to leaving the X-Men to join his father, leaving Jean and Laura devastated.
-The present-day Scott was romantically approached by the time-displaced Jean at one point but he flatly stopped her advances.
-The displaced Scott has confirmed that he is still in love with Jean, but is unaware of the past Jean's location.
+Emma and Scott have a complex and ambivalent relationship that includes keeping secrets from one another.

+Family

+Cyclops has an extensive immediate family, including various clones and kin from alternate timelines.
+These include his father, Corsair; and his brothers, Havok and Vulcan; He has a son, Cable, who has an evil clone, Stryfe; there is also a younger version of Cable from another timeline, Nate Grey.
+He has a daughter from an alternate future, Rachel Summers, and an adopted granddaughter, Hope Summers.

+Alternate versions

+There are various alternate versions of Cyclops in the Marvel Universe.
+In 1995, a variant appeared in the timeline of Age of Apocalypse, and a subsequent variant was portrayed in 2001 in the Ultimate Marvel imprint.

+In 2012, a young version of Cyclops from the original incarnation of the X-Men from decades ago was brought into the contemporary continuity.
+This version of Cyclops features in the title All New X-Men; he sometimes works together with his older counterpart.
+The young time-displaced Cyclops also featured in his own miniseries.
+The character is also a member of the new Champions team.
+This version of Cyclops was in a relationship with X-23.

 Reception

-Critical reception

-In a 2011 poll, readers of Comic Book Resources voted Cyclops as 9th in the ranking of 2011 Top Marvel Characters.